-Accessing the MOJ-DfE Share dataset adds a number of advantages to analysing the PNC alone.
-First, educational attainment, school attendance and behaviour (i.e. exclusion record) are highly predictive of crime outcomes at the individual level.
+Accessing the MoJ-DfE Share dataset adds a number of advantages to analysing the PNC alone.
+Firstly, educational attainment, school attendance and behavior (i.e., exclusion record) are highly predictive of crime outcomes at the individual level.
 Thus, the use of the linked dataset may significantly increase the statistical power of evaluations if these variables are exploited as covariates.
-Second, the NPD may provide a more complete record of individual-level offender characteristics that may not be fully captured in the PNC, e.g. detailed ethnicity, language and place of residence over time.
-There is, however, a significant drawback in that there is a delay in the linked data being made available for analysis; currently, the dataset records offences up to 2020.
-The MOJ-DfE Share dataset is, therefore, unlikely to be suitable for evaluations that require up-to-date outcomes.
+Secondly the NPD may provide a more complete record of individual level offender characteristics that may not be fully captured in the PNC, e.g., detailed ethnicity, language, place of residence over time, etc. There is however a significant draw back in that there is a delay in the linked data being made available for analysis; currently the dataset records offences up to 2020.
+The MoJ DfE Share dataset is therefore unlikely to be suitable for evaluations that require up to date outcomes.

-3.6 National Pupil Database
+3.6 National Pupil Database (NPD)

-The NPD is a comprehensive set of linked datasets of all individuals educated in English state schools since 2002.
-While not directly related to offending, aside from education outcomes, the NPD contains individual pupil-level outcomes that relate to absence and exclusions - variables that correlate well with concurrent and future offending.
+The National Pupil Database (NPD) is a comprehensive set of linked datasets of all individuals educated in English state schools since 2002.
+While not directly related to offending, aside from education outcomes, The NPD contains individual pupil level outcomes that relate to absence and exclusions; variables that correlate well with concurrent and future offending.

 Also included within the NPD is the National Client Caseload Information System (NCCIS) data.
-This dataset is collected by local authorities to report on the activity of individuals aged 16 and 17, for example, to estimate the rate of those not in education, employment and training.
+This data set is collected by local authorities to report on the activity of individuals aged 16 and 17, for example, to estimate the rate of those Not in Education, Employment and Training (NEET).

-Details of available variables can be found using the NPD Find and Explore tool.
-The absence dataset contains details on whether an absence is authorised or unauthorised, as well as the reason for the absence.
-The exclusion dataset also contains details on the timing and the reason for school exclusions.
-The NCCIS dataset includes current activity at ages 16 and 17; of interest to YEF evaluators, one of the activity codes is Custody (young adult offender).
+Details of available variables can be found using the NPD 'find and explore' tool.
+The absence dataset contains detail on whether the absence is authorised or unauthorised as well as reason for absence.
+The exclusion dataset also contains details on the timing and the reason for school exclusion.
+The NCCIS dataset includes current activity at ages 16 and 17; of interest to YEF evaluators, one of the activity codes is 'Custody (Young Adult Offender).

 The absence and exclusion outcomes recorded as part of the NPD are usually not directly interpretable as crime outcomes, but they are significant predictors of contemporaneous or future criminal behaviour.
-Absence data is available termly with a six-to-nine-month lag; exclusions data is available with a one-year lag.
+Absence data is available termly with a 6-9-month lag; exclusions data is available with a 1-year lag.

 The NCCIS data only provides data on whether a young person is in custody at the time of the data collection; any periods of custody outside of this will not be recorded within the dataset.
-NCCIS data for the previous academic year is available in March.
+NCCIS data is available in March for the previous academic year.

-3.7 Police National Database
+3.7 Police National Database (PND)

-The Police National Database (PND) contains data that relates to investigations - e.g. intelligence.
-We are not aware that this database is being used in evaluation research.
-The code of practice for access does not preclude access to the PND for non-police organisations; however, access is strictly controlled and intended for policing usage.
-A possible use of such a database in evaluation research could be identifying the effect of interventions on criminal networks.
+The Police National Database (PND) contains data that relate to investigations - e.g., intelligence.
+We are not aware of this database being used in evaluation research.
+The code of practice for access does not preclude access to the PND for non-Police organisations, however, access is strictly controlled and intended for policing usage.
+A possible use of such a database in evaluation research could be for identifying the effect of interventions on criminal networks.

-3.8 OpenSource datasets police.uk (Single On-line service) or Office for National Statistics
+3.8 OpenSource datasets Police.UK (Single On-line Service) / Office for National Statistics (ONS)